ezesil/Hubcon/README.md

         // Returns some random temperature to client public async Task<int> GetTemperatureFromServer() => await Task.Run(() => new Random().Next(-10, 50));

-        //
-        public async Task ShowTextOnServer() => await Task.Run(() => Console.WriteLine("ShowTextOnServer() invoked succesfully."));
+        // Just prints some text when called from client public async Task ShowTextOnServer() => await Task.Run(() => Console.WriteLine("ShowTextOnServer() invoked succesfully."));

-        public async Task ShowTempOnServerFromClient() => Console.WriteLine($"ShowTempOnServerFromClient: {await Client.GetTemperature()}");
+        // This will be called from client, then this method gets temperature from the client. public async Task ShowTempOnServerFromClient() => Console.WriteLine($"ShowTempOnServerFromClient: {await Client.GetTemperature()}");
     }

-    // You can inherit from ServerHub, or use ServerHub\<T\> to enable the Client variable, which refers to the current calling client.
+    // You can just inherit from ServerHub, or use ServerHub\<T\> to enable the Client variable, which refers to the current calling client.
     // Client variable allows executing calling client methods using the specified interface.

 And that's it.
 Execute both projects at the same time and go to localhost:<port>/test, you should see the ShowText() method print, and GetTemperature() return a value.

 ## Adding more methods
 To implement more methods, just add them to the interface, implement them in the TestHubController, then use it somewhere from the server, it will just work.